Skip to main content

 Apart from providing a human-readable id field when inspecting objects in the debugger,

-• luma.gl's built-in logging (see next section) often includes object ids.
+• luma.gl's built-in logging (see next section) often includes the ids.

 • id is copied into the WebGPU object label field which is designed to support debugging.

-• id is exposed to Specter.js (luma.gl sets the [__SPECTOR_Metadata](https://github.com/BabylonJS/Spector.js#custom-data field on WebGL object handles).
+• id is exposed to the WebGL Spector.js library (when activated, luma.gl sets the [__SPECTOR_Metadata](https://github.com/BabylonJS/Spector.js#custom-data field on WebGL object handles).

 Logging